 - Step 5: Ask students to validate their conclusions by comparing them with the situation, and then either improving the model or, if acceptable,

 - Step 6: Report on the conclusions and the reasoning behind them.
-(This step allows a student to explain their strategy and justify their choices in a specific context.)
+(This step allows students to explain their strategy and justify their choices in a specific context.)

-- Introduce the Math in Music: See how the teams solved the challenge video segment by letting students know that they will now be seeing how the teams in the video calculated the BPM.
-Ask students to observe what strategies the teams used and whether they were similar to or different from the strategies presented by the class.
+- Introduce the Math in Basketball: See how the teams solved the challenge video segment by letting students know that they will now be seeing how the teams in the video solved the basketball challenge.
+Ask students to observe what strategies the teams used and whether they are similar to or different from the strategies presented by the class.

 LEARNING ACTIVITY 2:

-Note: As in the previous challenge, you can conduct this activity with one computer and an LCD projector in front of the entire class or your students can work in small groups on computers.
-This can also be assigned to students to complete as an independent project or as homework using the accompanying handout as a guide.
+[Note: As in Learning Activity 1, you can conduct this activity with one computer and an LCD projector in front of the entire class or your students can work in small groups on multiple computers.
+This can also be assigned to students to complete as an independent project or homework using the accompanying handout as a guide.]

-- As in Learning Activity 1, encourage your students to use the 5-step mathematical modeling cycle as they develop a strategy to solve the challenge.
+- As in Learning Activity 1, encourage your students to use the 6-step mathematical modeling cycle as they develop a strategy to solve the challenges.

 - Assess deeper understanding: Ask your students to reflect upon and write down their thoughts about the following:

 - What are some ways to represent, describe, and analyze patterns that occur in our world?
-(Sample responses: Patterns can be represented with numbers, symbols, expressions/equations, words, and pictures or graphs.)
+(Sample responses: patterns can be represented with graphs, expressions, and equations to show and understand optimization.)

-- After students have written their reflections, lead a group discussion where students can discuss their journal entries.
-During the discussion, ask students to share their thoughts about how algebra can be applied to music.
+- After students have written their reflections, lead a group discussion where students can discuss their responses.
+During the discussion, ask students to share their thoughts about how algebra can be applied to the world of sports.
 Ask students to brainstorm other real-world situations which involve the type of math and problem solving that they used in this lesson.
 (Sample responses: sports-related problems might include “catching air” in snowboarding, throwing a baseball or football, hitting a golf ball, and shooting a model rocket to maximize the height of the ball or rocket; maximizing the area of a garden/farm given specific fencing options; modeling relationships between revenue and cost.)